KQM-git/TCL/characters/pyro/bennett.md

 * The Pyro DMG bonus will apply to the Fantastic Voyage damage.
 * Pyro infused autos have 1U worth of Pyro applcation.
 * The buff does not stack in coop.
-* The description of **Fire Ventures with Me** has a mistranslation.
+* The description of **Fire Ventures With Me** has a mistranslation.
 The 15% Pyro DMG Bonus applies to every character within its area of effect, regardless of weapon type.

 {% endtab %}
 {% endtabs %}